-Minnesota State Arts Board - Minnesota North Star

 Upcoming Opportunities

-The Arts Board has announced the grant programs it will offer in the fiscal year 2025 grant cycle.
-In addition to the Operating Support program that was launched earlier, five project grant programs will be offered: Accessible Arts, Arts Education, Arts Experiences, Cultural Expression, and Creative Individuals.
-Grant program application deadlines can be found on the Arts Board Calendar.
+The Arts Board will offer six grant programs in the fiscal year 2026 grant cycle.
+They include: Accessible Arts, Arts Education, Arts Experiences, Cultural Expression, Creative Individuals, and Operating Support .
+Application deadlines for all programs can be found on the calendar.

 Accessibility 101 for Arts and Culture Organizations